The Future of Horror Hinges on the ‘Friday the 13th’ Lawsuit

 In an appeal, you are not able to retry the facts.
 You are only able to argue that the initial trial judge made an error of law, and present your position that, but for the error, the case would be decided differently.
 Thus, the appeal court is only deciding on the application of the law to the facts, as the trial judge concluded the facts are not in dispute.

-Sean Cunningham and Horror Inc.’s appeal was based on their position that the trial judge erred in not considering WGA membership – the Writer’s Guild of America, the union screenwriters can belong to – when considering the “Reid Factors,” the factors that decide if Miller was an employee or contractor (doing work for hire) in the case linked above.
+Sean Cunningham and Horror Inc.’s appeal was based on their position that the trial judge erred in not considering WGA membership – the Writer’s Guild of America, the union screenwriters can belong to – when considering the “Reid Factors,” the factors that decide if Miller was an employee or contractor in the case linked above.

-This was heard before the Second Circuit Court of Appeals on February 13th, 2020 and the decision has yet to be released.
-That said, the audio suggests that the judges were not buying Cunningham’s argument and are leaning towards deciding in favour of Miller.
+This was heard before the Second Circuit Court of Appeals on February 13th, 2020 and the decision was released on September 30th, 2021.
+The audio of the trial suggested that the courts were not buying Cunningham’s argument and are leaning towards deciding in favour of Miller.
 (Though anyone who’s litigated in their life knows this is never a reliable factor, judges are truly difficult to read).

 The riveting audio is available here – thanks, Larry Zerner – and you can get a really exciting peek into the world of appellate litigation, otherwise known as the terrifying exercise of meticulously preparing perfect oral arguments but then getting interrupted by the judges until you run out of time.